threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_container.md

 ```

 Fields `endpoint` wants uri like: `redis://host:port/channel`
-You could read them via redis using `SUBSCRIBE container-stats` for example.
+You can read them via redis using `SUBSCRIBE container-stats` for example.

 ## Example using sdk